diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/00 - MongoDB Intro.md

-#### [Databases](https://en.wikipedia.org/wiki/Database) are **programs that allow us to save and retrieve data** to our applications.
-Until now, every program that we wrote will reset/refresh every time we run it (variables will be delete as soon we reload or exit).
+- [Databases](https://en.wikipedia.org/wiki/Database) are **programs that allow us to save and retrieve data** of our applications.
+- Until now, every program that we wrote used to reset/refresh every time we run it (variables will be delete as soon we reload or exit).

-#### Databases are typically [persisted](https://en.wikipedia.org/wiki/Persistence_(computer_science)), which means that even if our program stops/restarts, we can still access the data.
+- **Databases are typically** [persisted](https://en.wikipedia.org/wiki/Persistence_(computer_science)), which means that even if our program stops for some reason, data still persists and we can access the data later.